 Currently, women have two different types of emergency contraceptive pills available to use, one containing levonorgestrel (LNG, otherwise known as Plan B©) and another containing ulipristal acetate (UPA, otherwise known as Ella©).
 Women of higher weight and BMI are more likely than women of lower weight and BMI to experience a failure of the emergency contraceptive containing LNG.
 It is unclear if this is also an issue for the emergency contraceptive containing UPA.

-We are testing a different amount of the emergency contraceptive containing LNG to determine if we can improve its effectiveness for women of higher BMI and weight.
-In addition, we are performing studies to confirm how well the emergency contraceptive containing UPA works for women of higher BMI and weights as well as testing a different dose amount.
+We are performing a study to confirm how well the emergency contraceptive containing UPA works for women of higher BMI and weights as well as testing a different dose amount.
 The overall goal of this research is to improve the effectiveness of emergency contraception for women, no matter their weight or BMI.

 The purpose of this study is: